yiheyang/react-native-set-version/README.md

 ## Behaviour

-When invoked, react-native-set-version will make the following changes to your project files:
+When invoked, react-native-versioner will make the following changes to your project files:

 ### Update Package Version